 A production machine, the "Aircraft 98A" had been envisioned, with sketches showing:

 The Aircraft 98A would have received the service designation of "Tu-24"; Western sources still sometimes refer to the Aircraft 98 prototype as the "Tu-98", but it never had any such designation.
-When NATO became aware of the Aircraft 98, it was assigned the codename "Backfin".
+When NATO became aware of the Aircraft 98, it was assigned the reporting name "Backfin".

 There were other concepts based on the Aircraft 98, such as a scheme for "zero-length launch", blasting the machine into the sky on a rail using rocket-assisted takeoff gear; and an "Aircraft 98B", with a single big engine and forward-swept intakes, giving it the appearance of an oversized US Republic F-105 Thunderchief.
 None of it ever happened, but Aircraft 98 still did have a future.BACK_TO_TOP